Fifth Ward, Houston: Public schools

 Area students attend schools in the Houston Independent School District.
 As of 1997 even though most of the Fifth Ward and the adjacent Denver Harbor neighborhood are zoned to the same high school, the areas are represented by different board members.

 Elementary schools in the Fifth Ward and serving sections of the Fifth Ward include Charles H. Atherton, Blanche Kelso Bruce, Dogan, and Nathaniel Q. "Nat" Henderson.
 Sherman Elementary School, outside of the Fifth Ward, serves a portion.
 As of 2019 due to the proximity of Interstate 45, Bruce Elementary experienced noise pollution and twice the amount of asthma compared to the HISD average.
 About 99% of the students were black or Hispanic.

 Some areas are zoned to John L. McReynolds Middle School in Denver Harbor, and some areas are zoned to Lamar Fleming Middle School, north of the Fifth Ward.
 Phillis Wheatley High School in the Fifth Ward serves almost all of the Fifth Ward, while Northside High School (formerly Jefferson Davis High School) serves a small portion of the Fifth Ward.
 Young Men's College Preparatory Academy, an all-boys middle and high school, is in the Fifth Ward.

+Effective 2026, Fleming and McReynolds middle schools will move onto the property of Leland Middle and merge into a comprehensive middle school that shares the property with the boys' school.

 YES Prep Fifth Ward, a state charter school, is in the Fifth Ward.
 It was founded in 2011.
 Northwest Preparatory Academy, a state charter school, is in the Fifth Ward.